ST12357/complexscraper-mongodb-unittest/README.md

 ### Scraping:

-An website was scraped using scrapy.
-First the all the website url was collected, then the data from those websites were scraped recursively.
+An website is scraped using scrapy.
+First the all the website urls are collected, then the data from those websites are scraped recursively.

 ### Storing:

-The scraped data was then saved in json format.
-The data was also stored in MongoDB database.
+The scraped data is then saved in json format.
+The data is also stored in MongoDB database.

 ### Testing and Validation:

-Unit testing was used to test the spider code.
-Then json data files were validated to check if the schemas are valid.
+Unit testing is used to test the spider code.
+Then json data files are validated to check if the schemas are valid.

 ### How to run: